-In central Mexico are two of the most popular spots for expats to move: the Lake Chapala area and San Miguel de Allende.
+In the central region are two of the most popular places for expats to live in Mexico: the Lake Chapala area and San Miguel de Allende.
 Both places have large gringo populations – large enough to affect the local economy.

 San Miguel de Allende has been around a long time, but after its colonial architecture was discovered in the 1930s, it blossomed into an “art community,” and that is what it is today.
 Gringos have been moving into San Miguel, buying up the old colonial buildings and remodeling in a big way.
 It is blessed with very agreeable weather all year long, beautiful mountain vistas and gorgeous architecture.